ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/pcre.md

 Currently available engines:

 * [Hyperscan](hyperscan.md) <span style="color: gray;">(Intel)</span>
+* [Pire](pire.md) <span style="color: gray;">(Yandex)</span>
 * [Re2](re2.md) <span style="color: gray;">(Google)</span>
-* [Pire](pire.md) <span style="color: gray;">(Yandex)</span>

-Hyperscan and Pire are best-suited for Grep and Match.
+All three modules provide approximately the same set of functions with an identical interface.
+This lets you switch between them with minimal changes to a query.

 Inside Hyperscan, there are several implementations that use different sets of processor instructions, with the relevant instruction automatically selected based on the current processor.
-Pire is also known for its excellent performance.
-So, if you need high performance, test-run this library against your data and regular expressions.
+In HyperScan, some functions support backtracking (referencing the previously found part of the string).
+Those functions are implemented through hybrid use of the two libraries: Hyperscan and libpcre.

+[Pire](https://github.com/yandex/pire) (Perl Incompatible Regular Expressions) is a very fast library of regular expressions developed by Yandex.
+At the lower level, it scans the input string once, without any lookaheads or rollbacks, spending 5 machine instructions per character (on x86 and x86_64).
 However, since the library almost hasn't been developed since 2011-2013 and its name says "Perl incompatible", you may need to adapt your regular expressions a bit.

+Hyperscan and Pire are best-suited for Grep and Match.

+The Re2 module uses [google::RE2](https://github.com/google/re2) that offers a wide range of features ([see the official documentation](https://github.com/google/re2/wiki/Syntax)).
 The main benefit of the Re2 is its advanced Capture and Replace functionality.
 Use this library, if you need those functions.

-In HyperScan, some functions support backtracking (referencing the previously found part of the string).
-Those functions are implemented through hybrid use of the two libraries: Hyperscan and libpcre.